Yacka, South Australia

 The town name is a shortened form of 'Yackamoorundie' an indigenous place name for the area which was used to name Yackamoorundie Creek.
 The creek, which rises north of Caltowie, makes a significant bend from flowing southwards to flowing westwards near Gulnare about 11 km, as the crow flies, north-west of Yacka.

+Yacka was a station on the Hamley Bridge-Gladstone railway line.
+It was originally built as narrow gauge in 1894.
+It was converted to broad gauge in 1927.
+Due to various reasons, this particular line had become obsolete and the tracks were removed by late 1989.